TomMaliszewski/TomMaliszewski/README.md

 - 👋 Hi, I’m @TomMaliszewski
-- 👀 I’m interested in lerninig programing to imrove UI interactions
+- 👀 I’m interested in developing my skils to meke a change...
-- 🌱 I’m currently learning python and networking
+- 🌱 I’m currently working on CS50 and hybrid cloud architecture.
-- 💞️ I’m looking to collaborate on anything I can be useful
+- 💞️ I’m looking to collaborate on intresting projects that cen help make a change.
-- 📫 How to reach me GitHub or emails
+- 📫 How to reach me GitHub

 <!---
 TomMaliszewski/TomMaliszewski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.